 The notion of freedom is, of course, central to capitalism.
 The most important feature of capitalist societies is not that there are so many greedy people, but that these societies value individual freedom.
 In fact, societies where greedy people abound and exploit everyone else with no regard for the law tend to be 'command and control' rather than free market.
 So while hating on rich people might be highly entertaining and deeply satisfying because it allows us to feel like morally superior Champions of the Poor, the moment freedom is upheld as an important value the debate becomes slightly more complex.
 Because oddly enough, freedom is for everybody, whether rich or poor.
 Yes, I know, shocking.
 This is why Milton Friedman's book is called Capitalism and Freedom not 'Capitalism and How to be Richer than Everyone Else'.

 The problem with freedom and capitalism and wealth creation is that some people remain poor, and then what?
 It's difficult to know what to do.
 The obvious solution is to take from the rich and give to the poor as demonstrated by the great hero Robin Hood, but pause for thought if doing so would undermine the very freedom that produced the wealth in the first place.
 You can see this playing out on a smaller scale with the Uber debate - people stridently calling for more and more regulation but then suddenly getting a bit confused about where to stop with all the regulation because they don't want Uber to actually be driven out of the market by too much regulation because then who will supply all the jobs?
-This is a typical example of the 'have your cake and eat it' theory of life.
+This is a typical example of the 'have your cake and eat it' theory of life which was fictionalised to great effect in Atlas Shrugged.